Introduction

 • control panel applets: .cpl files.

-Where can I find Microsoft’s recommended block rules?
+Where can I find Microsoft’s recommended application blocklist?

-Where can I find Microsoft’s recommended driver block rules?
+Where can I find Microsoft’s vulnerable driver blocklist?

 Can I use Application Guard for Office to execute macros in a sandboxed environment?